dry-stan/Docker-Automation/README.md

 - **Open Source:** Docker Automation is open-source software, allowing you to inspect and modify the code as needed.

-Enjoy the benefits of Docker Automation and simplify your Docker setup on Linux.
+Simplify your Docker environment setup and management with Docker Automation and these essential Docker-related tools.

 ## License